softwaresecured/blog-jsf/README.md

 - either copy the generated `war` (it is in the project's **target** directory) into Tomcat's webapp folder
 - or deploy it in a standard way via Tomcat's application manager interface.
 - or run the project directly from your favorite IDE (usually via `Project-Run` menu).

+#### Gotchas

+JSF processes all the actions as POST requests.
+So all the `posting`tags like `h:commandLink` or `h:commandButton`should be placed
+inside a `h:form` element, that requires extra work with CSS.
+T's why links to delete a post are nor so nicely aligned :).